Parent Info Masterpieces of Ballet and Spring Production

 When we are rehearsing, performing on a professional stage, and getting ready/waiting backstage there are a few things to know:

-- REHEARSALS are extremely important for not only the dancers but the stage crew and instructors.
+DRESS REHEARSALS are extremely important for not only the dancers but the stage crew and instructors.
 There is a lot to work out and put together so that the show is the best it can be.
-Parents and dancers can help it run smoothly and on time by: having all items you need like correct shoes, being on time to your rehearsal slot, if you're not on stage- remaining seated towards the front-- this way you can see what's going on and hear when it's your turn, and keeping voices down.
+Parents and dancers can help it run smoothly and on time by: having all items you need like correct shoes, being on time to your rehearsal slot, if you're not on stage- remaining seated quietly towards the front-- this way you can see what's going on and hear when it's your turn, and keeping voices down.
 We know rehearsals can run long but it is very distracting and disrespectful to have kids rolling down aisles, running through the auditorium, and climbing over seats.
-Dancers on stage need to be able to hear teachers instructions, and directors need to be able to communicate with stage crew, etc. We also ask that, just like during a performance, if younger siblings are there too; they also stay seated and are removed from the auditorium if they begin to fuss loudly.
+Dancers on stage need to be able to hear teachers instructions, and directors need to be able to communicate with stage crew, etc. We also ask that, just like during a performance, if younger siblings need to be there too; they also stay seated and are removed from the auditorium if they begin to fuss loudly.

 - ALL dancers must stay for the entire performance.

 - During intermission: parents are NOT allowed backstage and ALL dancers MUST STAY backstage.